 - 1/2 cup grated manchego or parmesan cheese

 Garlic Herb Bread

 - 2 tablespoons fresh chopped oregano, or 2 teaspoons dried oregano

 - 2 tablespoons fresh thyme leaves, or 2 teaspoons dried thyme

 - kosher salt

 1. Heat the olive oil in a large soup pot over medium heat.
 When the oil shimmers, add the shallots and garlic, cook until fragrant, about 2-3 minutes.
 Add the mushrooms, and season with salt and pepper.
 Cook undisturbed for 5 minutes or until golden, stir and continue cooking until the mushrooms have caramelized, 3-5 minutes.
 Reduce the heat to medium.
 Add the butter, sage, and thyme.
 Cook, stirring occasionally, until very fragrant, about 2-3 minutes.
 Stir in the balsamic vinegar.
 Spoon out a handful of the mushrooms for topping, if desired.
-Add the broth, season with salt and pepper.
+Add the 4 cups broth, season with salt and pepper.